Envato templates

 Bootstrap Carousel Multiple Items

 In this clean bootstrap carousel example, you can show three items at a time.
-More than ample space is given between each item so that the audience can easily see and interact with the elements.
+More than ample space is given between each item so the audience can easily see and interact with the elements.
 The creator has used the hover effect to show the links in the default design.
 You can add other controls to the items if you want and make it even more engaging.
 Because of this carousel’s simple design, you can use it for business websites without any issues.

 Bootstrap4 Carousel Card Slider